Shrvan-R/SmartStudyApp-CORE/README.md

 **✨ Features**
 🔍 Intelligent Summarization
-Converts long PDFs and text files into concise bullet-point summaries
+-Converts long PDFs and text files into concise bullet-point summaries

-Uses T5 Mini Transformer model for fast, accurate NLP-based summarization
+-Uses T5 Mini Transformer model for fast, accurate NLP-based summarization

-Perfect for revision, note-taking, and extracting key concepts from bulky content
+-Perfect for revision, note-taking, and extracting key concepts from bulky content

 📆 Exam Tracker & Resources
-View upcoming test dates for major exams like GRE, CAT, GMAT
+-View upcoming test dates for major exams like GRE, CAT, GMAT

-Stay on top of registration deadlines, exam day checklists, and updates
+-Stay on top of registration deadlines, exam day checklists, and updates

 📑 Syllabus At a Glance
-Browse subject-wise official syllabus for your exam
+-Browse subject-wise official syllabus for your exam

-No more wasting time hunting down outdated or unofficial sources
+-No more wasting time hunting down outdated or unofficial sources

 🧪 Mock Tests & Practice Links
-Access curated mock tests and practice questions
+-Access curated mock tests and practice questions

-Handpicked reliable links to simulate real exam experience
+-Handpicked reliable links to simulate real exam experience